 When the memory agent looks at your recent activity, most of it should slide right off.
 A one-off request is not a preference.
 A single instance of almost anything is rarely worth a permanent memory.
 So the agent is held to a deliberately high bar.

-Strong, explicit signals get through immediately — when you say always show me X, or never do Y, there's nothing to second-guess, and it becomes a memory on the spot.
+Strong, explicit signals get through immediately.
+When you say always show me X, or never do Y, there's nothing to second-guess, and it becomes a memory on the spot.
 But the far more common case is the weak signal: a thing you did once that might be the start of a pattern, or might be nothing at all.
 For those, the agent does not write a memory.
-It does exactly what a careful person does — it takes a note and watches.
+It does what a careful person does.
+It takes a note and watches.

-Those notes are hypotheses, not memories: seems to prefer concise summaries — seen once.
-They sit in the agent's own working memory, and only when a pattern actually repeats — ideally across different conversations, not just twice in the same breath — does a hypothesis graduate into a real, durable memory.
+Those notes are hypotheses, not memories, and they look like exactly what they are: TRACKING: prefers tables over prose for comparisons.
+Observed once.
+Only when a pattern actually repeats, ideally across different conversations rather than twice in the same breath, does a hypothesis graduate into a real, durable memory.
 A hunch has to earn its place.

-There's a subtle trick worth calling out here.
-Those hypotheses don't live in a database; they live in the agent's working memory — the running summary of its own long-lived conversation.
-That summary is constantly being compacted as the conversation grows, which would normally mean these fragile half-formed notes get smoothed away.
-So we taught the summarizer to treat them as its single highest priority — the one kind of content it is never allowed to drop.
-It's consolidation in miniature: the unproven stuff is held loosely, in a place designed to fade, and only what survives repetition gets written down for good.
+Where those hypotheses live is a trick we're fond of.
+They aren't rows in a database; they live in the memory agent's own working context, the running summary of its one long-lived conversation.
+That summary is continuously compacted as the conversation grows, which would normally smooth these fragile, half-formed notes right out of existence.
+So the summarizer carries one hard rule: tracked hypotheses are the single thing it is never allowed to drop.
+We took a mechanism that is designed to be lossy and made it the home for hunches.
+Unproven things are held loosely, in a place where fading away is free, and only what survives repetition gets written down for good.

 A bad memory is worse than a missing one

 If forgetting is a feature, then a memory store with no limit is a bug.
-We give each memory agent a small budget — on the order of a few dozen memories — and the reason isn't storage.
+Each memory agent gets a small budget of memories, small enough that you could read the whole set in one sitting, and the reason isn't storage.
 Storage is cheap.
 The reason is that a cluttered memory is a worse memory.
-Every memory you keep is something the agent has to weigh every single time it works for you, and past a certain point more memories don't make the agent more personalized — they make it more distracted.
+Every memory you keep is something the agent has to weigh every single time it works for you, and past a certain point more memories don't make the agent more personalized.
+They make it more distracted.
 A wrong or stale memory is worse still: it quietly pulls the agent away from what you actually want.

 The interesting behavior shows up when the budget is full.
-We don't silently delete the oldest memory to make room — that would throw away something that might genuinely matter, without anyone deciding to.
-Instead, the next attempt to write a memory simply fails, and the failure tells the agent, in plain language, that it's out of room and has a choice to make: consolidate two overlapping memories into one, delete something that's no longer true, or update an existing memory instead of adding another.
+We don't silently delete the oldest memory to make room; that would throw away something that might genuinely matter, without anyone deciding to.
+Instead, the next attempt to write a memory simply fails, and the failure message is itself a prompt.
+It tells the agent it's out of room and lays out its options: consolidate two overlapping memories into one, delete something that's no longer true, or update an existing memory instead of adding another.

 In other words, the limit turns the agent into its own gardener.
-Hitting the ceiling isn't an error to route around — it's a prompt to tend the garden.
+Hitting the ceiling isn't an error to route around; it's the system telling the agent it's time to tend the garden.
 Quality over quantity, enforced by making the agent confront the tradeoff itself instead of hiding it behind an automatic eviction rule it never sees.

 Remembering why